Dezer-Host/Dezer-Docs/latest/config/renewal.md

 ## To enable monthly renewals:

-1. Navigate to the DezerX directory, then run this command:

-    ```bash
-    chmod +x ./script.sh
-    ```

-2. Open the crontab editor by running:
+1. Open the crontab editor by running:

     ```bash
     crontab -e